How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 7

-Type your user account name that you will use for non-administrative operations.
+Type the name of the user account that you will use for non-administrative operations.

 Type a Full Username